Treaty 6: Background

 Considering the sale of the NWT to Canada from the HBC, the Indigenous peoples were concerned about entering into a treaty with the Canadian government as they did not want their land to be taken over.
 As treaties made their way slowly towards the North-West, the pressures of the Indigenous peoples on the government to make treaties increased.
 Lieutenant Governor Alexander Morris proposed the government make a treaty in the west in 1872, but the suggestion was dismissed.
 The Cree were told by traders each year that a treaty would be made with them soon to discuss their concerns, but years passed, and the government made no effort to create a treaty.
 The government was uninterested in negotiating a treaty with the Indigenous peoples at the time, but as a result, the Cree stopped letting surveyors onto their territory and stopped telegraph workers from creating a line from Winnipeg to Fort Edmonton.
 The events eventually caught the attention of the government, which did not want a war with the Indigenous peoples.
 It wanted immigration to the North-West to continue, and a war would certainly halt settlement.
 Thus began the negotiations for Treaty 6 at Fort Carlton.

 Morris advised the government in 1872 to negotiate a treaty with the Indigenous peoples in the North-West.
 Many years later, he received authorization from the government to send the Reverend George McDougall to inform the Cree that a treaty would be negotiated at Fort Carlton and Fort Pitt during the summer of 1876.
-Morris was situated at Fort Garry and left on 27 July 1876 to make his way to Fort Carlton to negotiate a treaty with the Cree peoples.
+Morris was at Fort Garry and left on 27 July 1876 to make his way to Fort Carlton to negotiate a treaty with the Cree peoples.
 Morris was joined by W.J.
 Christie, Dr. Jackes, and was to meet James McKay at Fort Carlton.
 Morris and his team arrived at Fort Carlton on 15 August, and met with the chiefs of the Carlton Cree, Mistawasis and Ahtukukoop.
 On 18 August, negotiations began after attempting to include the Duck Lake Indigenous peoples in the treaty.